MidCity SmashedBurger: History

 Chef and owner Mike Aldridge founded MidCity as a pop-up restaurant, selling burgers from his porch in New Orleans during the COVID-19 pandemic.
 He moved to Portland and re-opened in January 2021, operating a food truck on Stark Street at the intersection of 11th Avenue in southeast Portland's Buckman neighborhood, where he sold approximately 1,000 burgers in his first eight days.
 The business quickly built a social media following, selling up to 300 burgers per day.
 By September 2021 MidCity had sold tens of thousands of burgers.

 In 2021, Brooke Jackson-Glidden of Eater Portland wrote that Aldridge hoped to open a brick and mortar location on Lombard Street in north Portland's St. Johns neighborhood, in a space that previously housed a Bernstein's Bagels shop.
 Restaurateur Eric Nelson (of local establishments Eem and Langbaan) collaborated with Aldridge to create a new menu featuring burgers, hot dogs, and margaritas.
 The St. Johns location did not materialize; instead, Aldridge opened a new food cart at a pod on North Williams Avenue near the Moda Center.

 In 2022, MidCity expanded outside Portland when Aldridge opened a food cart next to the Boneyard Beer taproom on Northwest Lake Place in Bend's Old Bend neighborhood.
 By mid 2023, the cart had relocated to Third Street, operating outside the Waypoint Hotel's Hosmer bar, which was operated by Aldridge and his brother.

 MidCity's original food cart moved in 2022.
-Aldridge declined the nearby space offered by food cart pod Lil' America, relocating his cart to the Level Brewing taproom on Sandy Boulevard in the northeast Portland part of the Kerns neighborhood.
+Aldridge declined the nearby space offered by food cart pod Pan y Pueblo (then known as Lil' America), relocating his cart to the Level Brewing taproom on Sandy Boulevard in the northeast Portland part of the Kerns neighborhood.
 In March 2024, the business announced plans to relocate a cart to Belmont.
 The cart opened at the Ship Ahoy Tavern in southeast Portland's Creston-Kenilworth neighborhood on March 27.
 MidCity also began operating at Binary Brewing in Beaverton in 2024.